 Dina Asher-Smith collects MBE from ‘funny and really charming’ King

-The 29-year-old made a special trip from her training base in Texas for the ceremony at Windsor Castle.
+Asher-Smith is looking to compete in the 100m, 200m and 4x100m relay at the World Athletics Championships in September.

-Sprint queen Dina Asher-Smith made a special trip from her training base in the US to collect her MBE and said it will help inspire other people.
+Dina Asher-Smith made a special trip from her training base in the United States to collect her MBE and said it would help inspire other people.

 Asher-Smith, Britain’s fastest female sprinter, is looking to compete in the 100m, 200m and 4x100m relay at the World Athletics Championships in September but the “hard work” towards that competition is still being done now.